Awlter/logseq_notes/pages/week3.md

 - Abstract data type is a higher level of abstraction from the concrete primitive data type from a specific language
 - array queue V.S doubly linked list queue
   - pus and pop: for array queue, O(1) or O(n) depending on which end of the array as the head; for doubly linked list queue, O(1)
-  - doubly linked list queue
+  - A doubly linked list queue may occupies more space
+##